salewski/screen-wrappers/README.md

 The `'screen-ls'` program (and possibly other tools in the `'screen-wrappers'` project) is implemented in Bash (a Bourne shell derivative).
-The most recent version of the 'screen-wrappers' project was developed and tested using Bash versions 4.4.23.
+The most recent version of the 'screen-wrappers' project was developed and tested using Bash versions 4.4.23 and 5.0.0.
 It uses associative arrays which were added in Bash 4.0, so you'll need a 4.x version or newer; the `'configure'` script will check for this and exit with an error message if a new enough version of Bash is not found.
 The author would appreciate hearing about any successes or failures